How to Get Into Johns Hopkins Medical School

 Essay Question 1:

-“Describe your single most rewarding experience.
-Feel free to refer to an experience previously described in your AMCAS application.
-(2500 characters)”
+“Briefly describe your single, most rewarding experience.
+Feel free to refer to an experience previously described in your AMCAS application if needed (400 words)”

 For this question, it’s essential to be honest and highly specific.
 JHU SOM is looking for clear, tangible examples of rewarding experiences, whether they were in a medical context or not.
 Don’t tell a subpar story simply because it involved your studies in medicine; feel free to talk about rewarding moments in your other activities too!